Anticipated NASA Job Announcement: Astrophysics Program Scientist

 NASA recognizes that candidates with non-traditional career paths, or individuals who are at earlier stages of their careers may have demonstrated experience in different ways.
 NASA encourages applications from such individuals.

-Please note that this is a fair and open competition that all U.S. Citizens and Status candidates can apply to.
+This is a fair and open competition that all U.S. Citizens and Status candidates can apply to.

 This will be a Direct Hire Authority (DHA) announcement through https://www.USAJOBS.gov/, so it will only be open for 3 workdays.
 The short period that the announcement is open is due to the type of hiring authority, which streamlines the hiring process and assists with rapidly filling competitive positions.
 It is not a reflection of the openness of the position.
 Advance notice of the vacancy is being provided to allow interested scientists to prepare.
 In order to apply for this position, you will only need to (i) submit your resume and a transcript and (ii) answer the screening questions and supplemental information through USAJOBS.